 My ex-husband watched me feed the dogs raw meat and bones to our dogs for a few years.
 I used brown rice with pureed veggies on alternate meals.
 I did it because feeding 5 dogs over 75 lbs a totally raw diet was impossible for my income at the time.

 He truly believed brown rice for dogs was healthy as a stand alone meal or added to commercial food.
 Please don't be like him.

-My sweet Helen had to be euthanized 18 months after I moved away.
+My sweet Helen (pictured above) had to be euthanized 18 months after I moved away.
 She had gone blind and was acting 'funny'.

 doubt in my mind the overload of carbohydrates from the combination of